-For determining impairments for LIHTC investments, the Company uses the present value of all future benefits, the majority of which are tax credits, discounted at a risk-free rate ranging from 0.1% for future benefits of two years to 0.9% for future benefits of ten or more years, and compares the result to its current carry value.
-The Company recorded \$(4) million of impairments for the year ended December 31, 2020.
-The Tax Cuts and Jobs Act, enacted into law on December 22, 2017, reduced the statutory federal tax rate from 35% to 21%, effective January 1, 2018.
-Due to this law change, impairments of \$2 million were recorded for the year ended December 31, 2019.
+For determining impairments for LIHTC investments, the Company uses the present value of all future benefits, the majority of which are tax credits, discounted at a risk-free rate ranging from 0.14% for future benefits of two years to 0.91% for future benefits of ten or more years, and compares the result to its current carry value.
+The Company recorded impairments of \$4 million for the year ended December 31, 2020.
+LIHTC impairments of \$2 million were recorded for the year ended December 31, 2019.

-There were no write-downs or reclassifications of LIHTC partnerships made during the years ended December 31, 2020 or December 31, 2019, due to forfeiture or ineligibility of tax credits or similar issues.
-In addition, there are no LIHTC investments subject to regulatory review for the years ended December 31, 2020 or 2019.
+There were no write-downs or reclassifications of LIHTC partnerships made during the fourth quarter ended December 31,2020 or December 31,2019 due to forfeiture or ineligibility of tax credits or similar issues.
+There are no LIHTC investments subject to regulatory review for the years ended December 31,2020 or 2019.